Emerge-Lab/gpudrive/examples/tutorials/04_multi_actors_demo.md

 ### Example 2: Evaluation with human drivers

-Say I want to evaluate my learned policy with the human drivers and for fun, include a random agent as well.
-To do this, we define the following experts:
+This time, say you are rather interested in evaluating your learned policy not just with random but also with _human_ agents.

+Now we define three different actors...

 ```python
 from pygpudrive.agents.expert_actor import HumanExpertActor